GateDigger/GDAlgebra/README.md

   - add, sub
   - mul by a constant
   - schoolbook mul
-  - Karatsuba's multiplication algorithm
+  - Karatsuba's mul
+  - div_mod
   - equality / nonequality operators

-The intent is to allow operations between containers of different coefficient types and different trim modes, if they are compatible. algebraic_type_closures.hpp is an attempt to facilitate that.
+The intent is to allow operations between containers of different coefficient types and different trim modes, if they are compatible. algebraic_type_closures.hpp is an attempt to facilitate the type compatibility.

+## TODO
+  - GCD
+  - Square-free factorization
+  - Numerical root searching for pseudo-dense coefficient types
+  - Toom-Cook ?
+  - FFT multiplication ?
+  - ...
+  - Proper unit tests

-## Warning
+## Disclaimer
-This is long-term work in progress, I performed a few basic tests but template = combinatorial explosion.
-I am also not very experienced with C++.
+I am relatively new to C++ and this is long-term, not very thoroughly tested work in progress.

 ## License